There is more to this on-going issue than a simple commercial landlord/tenant dispute.

 The Landlord – Canal and River Trust

-Much of this immense property and land portfolio has no connection to the inland waterways but it does make CRT a very large commercial landlord and commercial property developer.
+Much of this immense property and land portfolio has no connection to the canal system.
+However, it does make CRT a very large commercial landlord and commercial property developer.

 When CRT was created in 2012 Taylor’s Boatyard ‘inherited’ them as their commercial landlord.